MF-Volcano-Editor-Dev/Mario-Forever-Volcano-Editor/README.md

 # Mario-Forever-Thunder-Editor-Refactored
 A Mario Forever fangame making template based on Godot 4.2 and above, using <b>GDScript</b> as the main language, with <b>C#/C++/Rust</b> as assistant langs for high-amount and complex calculations
+Before using the template, it is recommended to learn the usage in the `guide` folder on Github.

 ## Why only GDScript in the template?
 Since C# needs extra steps to use, to make greenhands better get to using this editor(template), we prefer GDScript first.
 But this doesn't mean that we have no chances to use C# in the template anymore, unless there should be an archobstacle to solve.